Vito Paulekas: Biography

 In some clubs, Paulekas and the dancers became as big an attraction as the onstage entertainment.
 The troupe - including several of the young women later to become known as The GTOs, and members of the Fraternity of Man - occupied the Log Cabin in Laurel Canyon formerly occupied by Tom Mix and later by Frank Zappa.
 Credited as "Vito and the Hands", Paulekas recorded a single, "Where It's At," which featured some of the Mothers of Invention, with producer Kim Fowley in 1966.
 He has been credited with first using the terms "freak" and "freak-out" to describe the scene, and with Franzoni and other members of the troupe contributed to the first album by Zappa and the Mothers, Freak Out!.
 He appeared in several documentaries of the period, including Mondo Hollywood (1967) and You Are What You Eat (1968).

-After Richard Nixon's election as US President in 1968, he moved to Haiti and later Jamaica, before returning to settle in Cotati, California.
+After Richard Nixon was elected as US President in 1968, he moved to Haiti and later Jamaica, before returning to settle in Cotati, California.
 There, he and Franzoni established the Freestore street theatre and performance group, and built a bandstand for the town as well as contributing sculptures.
+In this capacity, Paulekas contributed substantially to the counterculture in Cotati, and his establishment of the Freestore led to the proliferation of the notably eccentric "Cotati look."

 He and Szou divorced in 1975.
 They had five children, Gruvi Nipples, BB, Sky, Phreekus (Mark) and Godot who died as a child.
 Vito also had another child, Sophia Creme with Yara Mery in 1979.
 Paulekas died in Cotati in 1992, aged 79.